Cult design brand cc-tapis presents a genre-defining collection of handwoven rugs at the fair

 To view more collections by cc tapis, click here

-To register to attend Downtown Design 2017, click here
+To exhibit at Downtown Design, click here